cerc-io/go-nitro/readme.md

 - Run go-nitro node for Alice in new terminal:

-  - Create Alice node config
+  - Create node config for Alice

     ```bash
     cat <<EOF > cmd/test-configs/alice.toml